 3) Creating and Thinking Critically (Thinking) Choosing ways to do things, Having my own ideas, Making links

-Have an area in the class where children can retreat to.
+To support well-being we will have an area in the class where children can retreat to.

 · Quiet/ withdrawal for solitary pursuits (reading, colouring etc )

-· Appealing tactile experiences including comfortable places to sit/ lie down with access to some calming sensory experiences such as weighted toys/blankets/ squishy toys) · Reduced visual distractions but increased calming visual activities e.g. looking at sensory bottles and calm down jars filled with liquid and other objects (water, oil, water beads, glitter).
+· Appealing tactile experiences including comfortable places to sit/ lie down with access to some calming sensory experiences such as weighted toys/blankets/ squishy toys. · Reduced visual distractions but increased calming visual activities e.g. looking at sensory bottles and calm down jars filled with liquid and other objects (water, oil, water beads, glitter).
 Many children also respond positively to photograph story-books created about their experiences at school.

 · Access to food and drink which can provide comfort through physical nourishment.